 In 2009, David journeyed to the Langhe, the region in Piedmont that is home to Barolo, the grape behind the majestic Barolo and Barbaresco wine styles.
 There, in the village of Serralunga, he met Davide Rosso, of producer Giovanni Rosso, and was inspired by his wines.
 David feels that this meeting was fate: “I always follow my nose, and I felt that it had led me to Serralunga to meet Davide.”
 He moved to Serralunga shortly after this encounter, to better observe and understand the changes in Italian fine wine and in order to buy the finest and truest examples for Berry Bros. & Rudd’s customers.

 David now lives in Barolo, where he is in constant contact with the local producers.
 His favourite part of the job is identifying, nurturing and bringing to the market truly fine authentic Italian wines, made by producers “who are doing the right thing”.
 David sees himself as the bridge between the right producers and the right customers.
 He places a premium on understanding the context in which the wines are made, which allows him to help producers to grow through their relationship with Berry Bros. & Rudd.
-In essence David continues to seek out wines of great integrity and elegance, exceeding customers’ expectations, and delivering great value at whatever price point.

 Since 2002 Max has worked in Fine Wine, and was appointed Bordeaux Buyer in 2007.
 Max has worked as Fine Wine Buying Director since 2011, and continues to be responsible for Bordeaux.